Brunoalcau/redux-api-middleware-native/README.md

 ```

-# Adding middleware to redux store
+# Adding the middleware to redux store
 ```js
 import { createStore, applyMiddleware, combineReducers } from 'redux';
 import apiMiddleware from 'redux-api-middleware-native';